What are the principles of compensation?

 Limitation of the right to compensation

 In some cases, you know about the damage and the person who caused it at the time it occurs.
 This is evident, for example, when a colleague spills coffee on your computer.
 But many cases are not this obvious.
-For example, when you come to your car in the shared garage after a week, you find it is damaged, but you identify the pest a few weeks later.
+For example, when you come to your car in the shared garage after a week, you find it damaged, but you identify the person who caused the damage a few weeks later.
 It is these circumstances that affect the start of the limitation period.
 This is because it is determined by when you become aware of the damage and the identity of the pest.

-From that point on, the so-called subjective limitation period of three years runs, during which you can claim compensation for the damage.
+From that moment on, the so-called subjective limitation period of three years starts to run, during which time you can claim compensation for the damage.
 However, there is also an objective limitation period, which states that the latest time for claiming compensation is ten years from the date on which the damage occurred, and fifteen years in the case of intentional damage.

 Waiver of the right to compensation